PicoCreator/smol-dev-js/spec/ai/seq/getOperationFileMapFromPlan.js.md

 ## Parameters

-- `plan`: An object representing the plan for the operations to be performed.
+- `plan`: An object representing the plan.

 ## Return Value

-- Returns an object representing the operation file map.
+- An object representing the operation file map.

 ## Example Usage